• Skip to primary navigation

 Veronica Moreno · April 23, 2020

-(1) But first you have to understand a little bit about my dreams.
-All of my life I wanted to visit Mont-St.Michelle.
+Before showing you Solesmes, you have to understand a little bit about my pilgrimage dreams.
+Dear Reader, all of my life I wanted to visit Mont Saint-Michel.
 If you recognize the name, you’ll understand why.
 This island was in my heart in special way, probably because of pictures I saw growing up.
+Then it showed up in the Halliburton Book of Marvels.
+Halliburton is a travel book that is quite popular in many homeschools.
+The travel writer has one entire chapter devoted to the island fortress.
+Take a look at the pictures, can you blame me for dreaming of this?

-This just to explain that we visited Solesmes on the drive south starting from Avranches and ending up in the Loire Valley near Tours and Poitiers (Note 1).
+This just to explain part why we were in that part of France to begin with.
+Our visit to Solesmes was on the drive south starting from Avranches and ending up in the Loire Valley near Tours and Poitiers (Note 1).

-Twenty-years old!
-And a reflection of my hand holding my phone.
-This is why you should visit, to see all of this clearly and in person.
+Going inside, there is an exhibit with his portrait.
+He was twenty-years old in that portrait!
+The picture includes a reflection of my hand holding my phone.
+This is why you should visit in person, to see all of this clearly.

 When in 1831 he heard that the priory of Solesmes was about to be demolished, he thought of buying it himself to live Benedictine life there.
 Helped by some friends and encouraged by his bishop, he scraped together enough money to rent the monastery and moved in with three companions on 11 July 1833.
 The small community was penniless, lacked prestige to attract vocations and, above all, had no experience of monastic life.
 Guéranger was its superior for twenty-eight years even though he had never received a monastic formation.
 Had the undertaking not been an act of faith, it would have been utter madness.
 But the young Prior Guéranger had a very sound sense for all things Benedictine, for the liturgy, and for the spiritual life.
 He was therefore a living example for his monks.